netobserv/netobserv.github.io/content/posts/2025-10-28-flow-matrix/index.md

 ![external-ips](./investigate-ips.png)

 There are IPs such as 3.5.205.175.
-A `whois` reminds me that it's Amazon S3 behind that.
+A `whois` shows that it's Amazon S3 behind that.

 Let's reconfigure our `FlowCollector` with the Amazon S3 IP ranges, so that NetObserv is aware of it.